-2.14 DOOR CLOSERS
+2.11 DOOR CLOSERS

 - A. All door closers specified herein shall meet or exceed the following criteria: - 1.
 General: Door closers to be from one manufacturer, matching in design and style, with the same type door preparations and templates regardless of application or spring size.
 Closers to be non-handed with full sized covers. - 2.
-Standards: Closers to comply with UL-10C for Positive Pressure Fire Test and be U.L. listed for use of fire rated doors. - 3.
-Size of Units: Comply with manufacturer's written recommendations for sizing of door closers depending on size of door, exposure to weather, and anticipated frequency of use.
+Standards: Closers to comply with UL-10C for Positive Pressure Fire Test and be U.L. listed for use of fire rated doors.

+- 3. Size of Units: Comply with manufacturer's written recommendations for sizing of door closers depending on size of door, exposure to weather, and anticipated frequency of use.
 Where closers are indicated for doors required to be accessible to the Americans with Disabilities Act, provide units complying with ANSI ICC/A117.1. - 4.
 Closer Arms: Provide heavy duty, forged steel closer arms unless otherwise indicated in Hardware Sets. - 5.
 Closers shall not be installed on exterior or corridor side of doors; where possible install closers on door for optimum aesthetics. - 6.
 Closer Accessories: Provide door closer accessories including custom templates, special mounting brackets, spacers and drop plates as required for proper installation.
 Provide through-bolt and security type fasteners as specified in the hardware sets. - B. Door Closers, Surface Mounted (Heavy Duty): ANSI/BHMA A156.4, Grade 1 Certified Products Directory (CPD) listed surface mounted, heavy duty door closers with complete spring power adjustment, sizes 1 thru 6; and fully operational adjustable according to door size, frequency of use, and opening force.
 Closers to be rack and pinion type, one piece cast iron or aluminum alloy body construction, with adjustable backcheck and separate non-critical valves for closing sweep and latch speed control.
 Provide non-handed units standard. - 1.
+Heavy duty surface mounted door closers shall have a 30-year warranty. - 2.
 Manufacturers: - a.
-Norton Rixson (NO) 7500 Series. - b.
+Corbin Russwin Hardware (RU) DC6000 Series. - b.
+Norton Rixson (NO) 7500 Series. - c.
 Sargent Manufacturing (SA) 351 Series.